Euphorbia grandicornis Goebel ex N. E. Br.

 Euphorbia grandicornis subsp. grandicornis

-Euphorbia grandicornis is an upright multistemmed succulent shrub, up to 6.6 feet (2 m) tall and about the same in width.
-The stem is up to 4 inches (10 cm) in diameter, 3 or 4 winged, irregular, constricted in broad, twisted, with triangular segments about 6 inches (15 cm) long.
-Leaves are tiny, scale-like between the spines.
-The spines are grey or brownish, joined, forming a horny continuous ridge, up to 3 inches (7.5 cm) long.
-The flowers are brilliant yellow, growing just above the spines.
+Euphorbia grandicornis is an upright, multistemmed succulent shrub up to 6.6 feet (2 m) tall and about the same in width.
+The stem is up to 4 inches (10 cm) in diameter, 3- or 4-winged, irregular, constricted in broad, twisted, with triangular segments about 6 inches (15 cm) long.
+The leaves are tiny, scale-like and appear between the spines in summer.
+The spines are grey or brownish, up to 3 inches (7.5 cm) long and joined, forming a horny continuous ridge.
+The flowers are brilliant yellow, just above the spines, usually on mature plants.